 Spring in Toronto is a welcome ray of sunshine after a long, cold and snowy Canadian winter.
 When those days start to get longer and the temperature starts to rise, everyone puts away their winter coats and breathes a sigh of relief.
 It just feels so good to be able to walk around without trudging through ice and snow (except for yesterday).

 How should you spend spring in Toronto?
-Here are some ideas for ushering in the season which are close to your furnished apartments in Toronto!
+Here are some ideas for ushering in the season which are close to your furnished apartments in downtown toronto apartments!

 Spring in Toronto with Cherry Blossoms in High Park